 Slaughter Canyon Cave is located within the boundaries of Carlsbad Cavern National Park.
 Once a week on Friday morning a small group of adventurous park visitors venture into this dark world to discover the cave’s hidden secrets.
-The path through Slaughter Canyon Cave is a natural one.
-No manicured or paved trails here.
-This is a beaten-down footpath with plenty of tripping hazards and loose slippery terrain.
-For those who like naturalist type environments, this is a close as you can get to a natural cave in a highly sought after tourist destination like Carlsbad Cavern.
-And yet, at the same time Slaughter Canyon Cave holds some relics of a bygone era of relatively recent human history when our National Parks weren’t as protected as they are today.
+Visiting Slaughter Canyon Cave is a challenge over unmanicured terrain.
+There are no paved trails here.
+The trail is a beaten-down footpath with plenty of tripping hazards and loose slippery terrain.
+For those who like naturalist-type environments, this is a close as you can get to a natural cave in a highly sought-after tourist destination like Carlsbad Cavern.
+And yet, at the same time Slaughter Canyon Cave holds some relics of a bygone era of relatively recent human history when our National Parks were not as protected as they are today.

 What’s in a Name?

 With a name like Slaughter Canyon Cave, Jennifer and I arrived wondering if the history was a ghastly one.
 I envisioned a cave full of dead creatures that had been left in the cool-dry climate of the cave by the Native American inhabitants.
 Or, perhaps worse, some kind of cannibal culture that had half-eaten corpses strewn about on the cave floor.
 (I have a bit of an imagination….)
 The truth of the name is much more mundane.
 The canyon in which the cave was found was named after its early western inhabitants which bore the last name of Slaughter.